ishaa-bhalekar/Plagarism-Detector/README.md

-Here is a clean, professional version of the README without emojis.
-You can use this for your repository.

 # Plagiarism Detector (C++)

 A robust command-line tool designed to identify both exact and paraphrased plagiarism between text documents.
 This project was developed as part of the B.Tech Computer Science (Data Science) curriculum at MPSTME.